Liang

 Practicalities

-• Getting there: The trailhead at the end of the road at Kampung Sungai Dara, Behrang Permanent Forest Reserve is only about 1.5 hours by car from Kuala Lumpur.
+• Getting there: For Malaysian domestic flights and flights within Southeast Asia, for example to Kuala Lumpur, we recommend Baolau.
+The trailhead at the end of the road at Kampung Sungai Dara, Behrang Permanent Forest Reserve is only about 1.5 hours by car from Kuala Lumpur.
 Tanjung Malim is the closest train station if coming from the south.
 In 2019, there are plenty of trains and regarding last trains, there is a northbound train leaving KL around 2305 and one returning south arriving KL again around 2000.
 The road junction has a signpost for LRA SG DARA (LRA Sungai Dara).
 Public transport is not suitable and Grab does not yet exist in Tanjung Malim so a taxi with arranged pick-up is perhaps the best option if you don’t have a car.

 • Guides and GPS Tracks: Want a PDF version for your phone?
 Looking for a guide?
 Need GPS tracks and waypoints?
 Gunung Liang information pack can be downloaded here.